dimfeld/website/posts/parsing_with_nom.md

 :::

 And that's it!
+From there, the utility just calls `parse` on each block in a page of the Roam graph and renders them.
+I'm using this utility to generate most of the [notes on my website](/notes).

-A long file, but it actually wasn't too hard to put together a piece at a time.
+This is a long file, but it actually wasn't too hard to put together a piece at a time.
 Overall, I quite liked building a parser this way and I will definitely look to using `nom` again whenever I have a similar need.